KiddAlexx/url-shortening-api-FM/README.md

 ### What I learned

+This is my first React application, following the completion of Scrimbas basic React course.
+I found it to be a perfect match for the topics which were covered in that course, and to put all of those techniques into practice.
+This defintely helped me strengthen those skills and build some confidence with React.

-I discovered a new use for variables within CSS by assigning a variable within an element and then using that variable in a calculation within a pseudo-element, as demonstrated below:
+I also discovered a new use for variables within CSS by assigning a variable within an element and then using that variable in a calculation within a pseudo-element, as demonstrated below:

 ```css
 .proud-of-this-css .info-card:nth-child(1) {